cyrildewit/cyrildewit.github.io/_posts/2019-06-30-my-notes-from-the-foreword-of-clean-code.md

 ---

-_Please by this book if you want know more about the above notes.
+_Please buy this book if you want know more about the above notes.
 These notes only serve as a quick reference to important information in the book.
 If these notes are too insightfull and in conflict with the copyright, please get in touch with me._